Wobblyyyy/Pathfinder2/project_tutorial.md

 Note that this is only a really basic implementation of Pathfinder, and there's way cooler things you can do.

+## Important Notices
+Here's a couple of important notices.
+Or one.
+Or more, I'm not entirely sure to be honest.
+This is NOT a tutorial - these are just important notices that you should PROBABLY read before using the library.
+- Pathfinder2 is designed to operate with exclusively positive points.
+You CAN use negative points, but the library was not designed with that in mind and may not function as intended.
+- Tolerance values cannot and should not be negative.

 ## Quick Overview

 Okay.
 Here's a really quick overview of a couple of the most important concepts.